Sunday, September 29, 2024

 -------------------------

 The Navy conducts extensive attacks in the central Philippines.
 A number of ships are sunk and resistance is light.
 Information is received that the Japanese garrison on Leyte is small.
-Admiral Halsey suugests moving up the Philippines timetable from the currently scheduled December invasion to October.
+Admiral Halsey suggests moving up the Philippines timetable from the currently scheduled December invasion to October.

 The Peleliu invasion was launched on the 15th.
 The fight for the island would be intense, with large casualty numbers, and conducted in oppressive heat.
 Though a small island, its capture would take a full month.
 This invasion came on the same day as the invasion of Morotai Island.